Code4SA/old-code4sa.github.io/_posts/2015-01-15-gender-roles-amongst-doctors.md

 I've been playing with a new dataset over the last week.
 It's amazing what stories you can find in data which are completely unexpected.
 Last week I found some <a href="/2015/01/08/traffic-fines-highway-robbery.html">interesting revenue models</a> used by a handful of municipalities in the country using their statements of operating revenue and expenditure.
 This week I have been looking at the history of gender equality in the medical profession.

-I'm still digging into the data so this blog will be a brief report-back on what I have found so far.
-Using the register of medical professionals over at the <a href="http://hpcsa.co.za">Health Professionals Council of South Africa</a> I have been exploring whether there are any strong gender roles within the medical profession.
+I'm still digging into the data so this blog will only be a brief report-back on what I have found so far.
+Using the register of medical professionals over at the <a href="http://hpcsa.co.za">Health Professionals Council of South Africa</a>, I have been exploring whether there are any strong gender biases within the medical profession.

 There are, the graphs below are quite telling.

 Firstly, I was curious to see what is the overall picture with respect to gender equality in the medical profession.
 In this case, I define a medical professional as someone who has been registered as a medical practitioner.
 For all intents and purposes, this is someone who has a 'Dr' in front of their name.

-I plotted the number of doctors who qualify on a yearly basis and divided them by gender.
+I plotted the number of doctors who qualify on a yearly basis and compared them by gender.
 The graph really doesn't need much explanation, the trend is clear.

 <center>
 <h2>Number of doctors qualifying over time</h2>